nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/handsfree_ag/readme.md

 12) "stwcincall"  to start multiple an incoming call, need run "sincall" is used to start an incoming call before run the command
 13) "disconnect"  to disconnect current connection
 14) "delete" is used to delete all devices.
 Ensure to disconnect the HCI link connection with the peer device before attempting to delete the bonding information.
+15) "set_hf_ind" is used to operate the hf indicator function.

 Note:
 1. There is a short noise can be heard at headset at the begin audio streaming when in running HFP Ag .